John Diehl: Career

 In 1970, Diehl moved to New York City, encouraged by his sister, who had just graduated from the Neighborhood Playhouse School of the Theatre.
 He spent 1971 squatting in Amsterdam and returned to New York City in 1972.
 In 1976, he moved to Los Angeles.
 He had always been interested in drawing and making things, and intended to pursue a career in the visual arts there.
-Initially, he supported himself in Los Angeles by moving furniture and objet d'art.
+Initially, he supported himself in Los Angeles by moving furniture and objets d'art.

 Although he had no previous experience as an actor, Diehl's interest turned to acting after he arrived in Los Angeles.
 He took a three-hour scene-studies class in Hollywood twice a week, and in 1979, he was cast in Action, a one act play written by Sam Shepard.
 In 1980, he became an acting member of Murray Mednick's Padua Hills Playwrights Festival, an annual event that brought young playwrights from throughout the United States together to live and work with such playwrights as Mednick, Shepard, Maria Irene Fornes, John O’Keefe, John Steppling, and Robert Glaudini.
 Diehl worked with all of the playwrights in residence over the course of his several years as an acting member of the festival.

 Diehl's first significant film role was in the 1981 movie Stripes.
 In the 25th Anniversary DVD release of Stripes, John Laroquette compared the improvisation of John Candy and Diehl to the improvisation of Stan Laurel and Oliver Hardy.
 In 1983, Diehl appeared in National Lampoon's Vacation, which Harold Ramis directed.

 In 1984, Diehl was cast as Detective Larry Zito in Miami Vice.
 Diehl found the role unfulfilling, and decided to leave.
 On January 9, 1987 — the 57th episode of Miami Vice — Diehl made his last appearance in a two-part episode, "Down for the Count", in which his character was killed off.

 Diehl moved into a basement apartment in Greenwich Village in New York City, and despite a drastic reduction in his income, he declined television roles, and chose, instead, to continue working in film while pursuing a serious stage career.
 He subsequently appeared in The Hanoi Hilton (1987), a film about the experiences of American prisoners of war in Hanoi in the 1960s to '70s, and Alex Cox's Walker (1987), which was shot in Nicaragua during the Contra War.
 In late 1988, Diehl relocated to Los Angeles after he was cast in Sam Shepard's A Lie of the Mind at the Mark Taper Forum.